First shots fired in the Revolution. “The shot heard ’round

 Blue Savannah, SC

-Francis Marion led British Loyalists into an ambush and defeated
+Francis Marion led British Loyalists into an ambush and defeated them.

 14-18 Sept.
 1780